Deepomatic/deepocli/README.md

 EOF
 ```

-(If it slows down your shell startup too much, you can pre-generate the completion into a static file then sourced in your `.bashrc`: that doesn't change when deepo-cli is updated (except when updating `argcomplete` itself).)
+(If it slows down your shell startup too much, you can pre-generate the completion into a static file then source it in your `.bashrc`: that doesn't change when deepo-cli is updated (except when updating `argcomplete` itself).)

-For a more information, checkout the documentation of [argcomplete](https://github.com/kislyuk/argcomplete)
+For more information, checkout the documentation of [argcomplete](https://github.com/kislyuk/argcomplete)

 # FAQ